 The recovery process

-After aortic valve replacement surgery, you will be taken to a post-anesthesia care unit and hooked up to a machine that will monitor your vital signs.
+After aortic valve replacement in Hyderabad, you will be taken to a post-anesthesia care unit and hooked up to a machine that will monitor your vital signs.
 When you are discharged from the hospital, your doctor will give you instructions to follow, such as: